oreitan/mobile-app-development-s20/guides/README.md

 # Submission Rules and Guidelines

-All submissions and appeals regarding the exercise, must be sent to the following address: `mobile.shenkar.s19@gmail.com`
+All submissions and appeals regarding the exercise, must be sent to `mobile.shenkar.s19@gmail.com`
 <br>
 (all other channels will be ignored)

-For specific inquiries regarding a given exercise, please open new issue with the following title template:
+For specific inquiries regarding a given exercise, please open new issue with the following title template:<br>
 `[Ex0i]: <question_body>`

 Example: `[Ex01]: Can we use third party library to implement XYZ algorithm?`

+**Please do not tend to answer other people's questions, to make sure no one is misleading the others.
+I will answer the issues and close them.
+Make sure to review issues as my answers there will be applied to all of you.**

 ## General Guidelines
 1. Code must be written according to the Coding Standards defined by default `eslint` rules for `JavaScript`, `React` and `React-Native`.